prokube-ai/k8s-intro/README.md

 something with specified resources while RoleBindings bind the Rules to Users, Groups, or Service Accounts.

-`ServiceAccount`s provide identies to processes running on k8s when the contact the k8s API.
+`ServiceAccount`s provide identities to processes running on k8s when they contact the k8s API.

 `Role`s and `RoleBinding`s are namespaced.
 There are also `ClusterRole` and